-Secret documents that led to UK apology
+The documents trail that nailed UK's role in rendition

 On 1 March, London told Tripoli that Mr Belhaj, travelling under a pseudonym, had been apprehended by the Chinese authorities as he tried to board a flight to London with his wife, Fatima Boudchar, who was four months pregnant.

-The couple were deported to Malaysia and were being held in detention:
+The couple were deported to Malaysia and were being held in detention.
+An MI6 cable listed all the false names Mr Belhaj was thought to be using, such as Abdullah Sadeq, to evade capture.

-Libya fired off a series of urgent requests to Malaysia's government, requesting that it handed over the "dangerous" dissident who it considered "the prince of the LIFG".
+Libya fired off a series of urgent requests to Malaysia's government, requesting that it hand over the "dangerous" dissident who it considered "the prince of the LIFG".

 The US intervened and told Tripoli it was going to help secure Mr Belhaj and bring him to Libya - providing that it would get a chance to interrogate him once he was behind bars.